-Additionally this function can also be set to run each time the terminal boots.
-This is set through the menu [Configuration]-[Advanced]-[Auto-Configuration]:
+Additionally this function can also be set to run each time the terminal boots:

 The 'time-out' parameter is the maximum number of seconds allowed for the terminal to load a new firmware/configuration.
 If nothing is received in this time the terminal boots up using existing current settings.